A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Conclusion and Limitations

-In this paper, we have proposed a coding framework UVC for compressed video understanding.
-Our framework inherits the advantages of both the high efficiency of traditional video codecs and the flexible coding capability of neural networks.
-Experimental results show that our approach outperforms the baseline industrial codec by a large margin on three downstream video understanding tasks, \textit{i.e.}, action recognition, action detection and multiple object tracking.
-Moreover, we have thoroughly built a benchmark for this novel problem over seven large-scale video datasets.
+In this paper, we have proposed a semantic coding framework VCS for low-bitrate compressed video understanding.
+Our framework inherits the advantages of both the strong content-coding capability of traditional video codecs and the superior semantic coding capability of neural networks.
+Experimental results show that our approach improves the current traditional codecs by a large margin on three downstream video understanding tasks, \textit{i.e.}, action recognition, multiple object tracking and video object segmentation.
+Moreover, we have thoroughly built a benchmark for this novel problem over several large-scale video datasets.
+In our follow-up works, we have proposed more advanced semantic compression methods~\cite{tian2023non}\cite{tian2024smc++}\cite{tian2024free} by adapting the masked image modeling strategies and absorbing the semantics from large visual foundation models.

+One limitation is that our method processes the foreground and background objects equally, which may cause the learned semantic representations to be background-biased compared to human perception.
+We plan to address this problem by introducing the 3D geometry and physics priors to model the 3D object structure, which can better reason about video semantics.

+\textbf{Acknowledgment} This work was supported by the National Science Foundation of China (62225112), the Fundamental Research Funds for the Central Universities, National Key R\&D Program of China (2021YFE0206700), Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), STCSM under Grant 22DZ2229005, and Shanghai Artificial Intelligence Laboratory.

 \ifCLASSOPTIONcaptionsoff

 \fi